From April 2023 to November 2024 one or two weekend a month

 Advantage of platform-switched implants

-Decision factor regarding distance from crest of bone to crest of the interproximal papilla
+Decision factor regarding distance from crest of bone to crest of the interproximal

 ・Occlusal pattern in anterior region